Metropolitan-Council/growing.shade/inst/app/www/intro.md

-# Welcome to the Growing Shade Project
+# Welcome to the Growing Shade Project - beta version to consider

 <br> The Growing Shade project recognizes that trees provide critical
 ecosystem services and are important components of both natural and